Octiii/remote-jammming/README.md

 ## 📈 Project Status

 This project is currently in development.
 The local user interface and state management are complete, and the next step is to integrate the Spotify API.
+Edit: The API is now implemented and users can search for songs on Spotify, add them to a play list, name the play list and save it to their account.

 ### Implemented Features (Local State)